-NRS 332.810 Prohibited acts by bidders before award of contract; penalty.
+NRS 332.810 Prohibited acts by responding offerors before award of contract; penalty.

-1. Before a contract is awarded, a person who has bid on the contract or an officer, employee, representative, agent or consultant of such a person shall not:

-(a) Make an offer or promise of future employment or business opportunity to, or engage in a discussion of future employment or business opportunity with, an evaluator or member of the governing body offering the contract;

-(b) Offer, give or promise to offer or give money, a gratuity or any other thing of value to an evaluator or member of the governing body offering the contract; or

-(c) Solicit or obtain from an officer, employee or member of the governing body offering the contract:

-(1) Any proprietary information regarding the contract; or

-(2) Any information regarding a bid on the contract submitted by another person, unless such information is available to the general public.

-2. A person who violates any of the provisions of subsection 1 is guilty of a gross misdemeanor and shall be punished by imprisonment in the county jail for not more than 364 days, or by a fine of not less than \$2,000 nor more than \$50,000, or by both fine and imprisonment.
+- 1. Before a contract is awarded, a responding offeror or an officer, employee, representative, agent or consultant of such a person shall not: - (a) Make an offer or promise of future employment or business opportunity to, or engage in a discussion of future employment or business opportunity with, an evaluator or member of the governing body offering the contract; - (b) Offer, give or promise to offer or give money, a gratuity or any other thing of value to an evaluator or member of the governing body offering the contract; or - (c) Solicit or obtain from an officer, employee or member of the governing body offering the contract: - (1) Any proprietary information regarding the contract; or - (2) Any information regarding a response to a solicitation submitted by another person, unless such information is available to the general public. - 2.
+A person who violates any of the provisions of subsection 1 is guilty of a gross misdemeanor and shall be punished by imprisonment in the county jail for not more than 364 days, or by a fine of not less than \$2,000 nor more than \$50,000, or by both fine and imprisonment.

+(Added to NRS by 1995, 1731; A 2001, 1318; 2007, 2468; 2013, 982; 2019, 778)

-NRS 332.820 Effect of collusion among bidders or advance disclosures.
+NRS 332.820 Effect of collusion among responding offerors or advance disclosures of information.

-1. Any agreement or collusion among bidders or prospective bidders in restraint of freedom of competition by agreement to bid a fixed price, or otherwise, shall render the bids of such bidders void.
+1. Any agreement or collusion among responding offerors or prospective responding offerors in restraint of freedom of competition by agreement to respond with a fixed price, or otherwise, shall render the responses of such responding offerors void.

-Advance disclosures of proprietary information or any other information to any particular bidder which would give that particular bidder any advantage over any other interested bidder in advance of the opening of bids, whether in response to advertising or an informal request for bids, made or permitted by a member of the governing body or an employee or representative thereof, shall operate to void all bids received in response to that particular request for bids.
+2. Advance disclosures of proprietary information or any other information to any particular responding offeror which would give that particular responding offeror any advantage over any other interested responding offeror in advance of the opening of responses, whether in response to advertising or an informal solicitation, made or permitted by a member of the governing body or an employee or representative thereof, shall operate to void all responses received in response to that particular solicitation.